Blake-Larson/music-studio/README.md

-# An App for Music Studio Teachers
+# An App for Private Music Teachers